 “Browse through the indexes to many of the most popular State Archives collections at the new Indiana Digital Archives, www.in.gov/digitalarchives.
 The Friends of the Indiana State Archives volunteers have been hard at work for more than twenty years creating indexes to many of the state’s records.”
 This has prison records, land records, court records, photographs–too much to list, though you can see their summary here.

 The Clinton County chapter is only six pages long, but it lists some of the early settlers and relates an interesting anecdote about a run-in with a possible outlaw in Clinton County.
 This was published in Lafayette by the Courier Steam Book and Job Printing House.

 The first major Clinton County history and a wonderful resource.
 Link above is to Google Books, but a different scan is available at Archive.org.
-(The latter is prettier, but the Google Books version is better for printing.)
+(The latter is prettier, but is missing pages 18 and 19, and the Google Books version is better for printing.)

 1895 – A portrait and biographical record of Boone, Clinton and Hendricks counties by A.W.
 Bowen & Company

 There appear to be two variations of this book.
 In addition to the one linked above, there is a version on Google Books that is the same thing without the Hendricks county material (A Portrait and Biographical Record of Boone and Clinton Counties …).
 As the title implies, it is a collection of portraits and biographies of individuals within the county rather than a history of the county itself.